 If you’re unable to work due to your tendonitis, Total Disability based on Individual Unemployability may be an option for you.
 This benefit ensures that you receive higher VA disability compensation, so you won’t need to work at a position that will only aggravate your condition and potentially lead to more serious mobility issues.
 To qualify, you’ll need to reach a disability rating of 100, which may be achieved if you’re filing for tendonitis as a part of a larger mobility claim.
 This higher rating will qualify you for special monthly compensation based on functional loss of the joint.

 Have Questions About Your Veterans Disability Claim?

 If you received a lower VA rating for chronic tendonitis than anticipated, or if your claim was denied, contact the team at Hill & Ponton.
+We have experience with navigating the VA’s schedule of ratings.
 Our knowledgeable veterans’ disability lawyers can assess your claim, so you can earn adequate VA disability benefits.
 We evaluate each VA disability claim individually, so contact us today to get started.

 We are sorry that this post was not as useful for you!